-The department of Mechanical Engineering provides one engineering degree program (BS), two engineering technology degree programs (BSET) and two certificates for undergraduate students.
+The Department of Mechanical Engineering provides two engineering degree programs (BS), two engineering technology degree programs (BSET) and one certificate for undergraduate students.

 What is Mechanical & Energy Engineering?

 Mechanical and Energy Engineering prepares students for a green future and the ever-growing fields of energy and sustainability.
-With a hands-on approach and taught by research focus and experience-driven faculty, undergrads who choose to pursue a degree with Mechanical and Energy will combine fundamentals of mechanical engineering with a specialization on subjects related to energy production, management, and distribution.
-Our graduate students will learn fundamental and applied knowledge compatible with mechanical engineering, renewable energy, energy modelling, manufacturing and fossil fuels.
+With a hands-on approach and taught by research-focused and experience-driven faculty, undergrads who choose to pursue a degree in Mechanical and Energy will combine the fundamentals of mechanical engineering with a specialization in subjects related to energy production, management, and distribution.
+Our graduate students will learn fundamental and applied knowledge compatible with mechanical engineering, renewable energy, energy modeling, manufacturing and fossil fuels.

 What is Engineering Technology?